 Hurricane Safety Precautions

 Hurricane season officially begins June 1 and ends November 30.
-The Alabama Department of Public Health recommends all families that live in affected areas take health and safety precautions in connection with a current hurricane.
+The Alabama Department of Public Health recommends that all families living in affected areas take health and safety precautions in connection with a current hurricane.
 Read below for hurricane safety precautions relating to flooding, injury prevention, animals, carbon monoxide, and food safety.

 For more information on hurricanes and how to take action, visit the following: